-Rotation 16 Term of voting members of catchment committee
+16 Term of voting members of catchment committee

-- (1) The voting members of every catchment committee (other than the CEO) hold office in accordance with this section. for a term of three years. - (2) The original members of each catchment committee must retire as follows: - (a) one third of the members must retire on the expiry of the third year after they come into office: - (b) the same number of members must retire on the expiry of the fourth year after they come into office: - (c) the remaining members must retire on the expiry of the fifth year after they come into office. - (2) Any member of a catchment committee is eligible for reappointment to the catchment committee on the expiry of their term of appointment - (3) The members required to retire after 3 years or 4 years must, where necessary, be determined by lot. - (3) A vacancy that occurs before the end of a member's term of appointment continues until the expiry of the term unless the catchment committee resolves to hold a meeting of assembled owners to fill that vacancy - (4) If a vacancy is filled in accordance with subsection (2) the term of the person appointed is the balance of the term remaining had the person they replaced been able to complete their term. - (4) Where the total number of members of a committee is not divisible by 3, one third of the members must for the purposes of this section be deemed to be one-third of the next-highest number that is a multiple of 3. - (5) If any person is absent without good cause from three successive meetings of the catchment committee that person is deemed to have resigned.
+- (1) The voting members of every catchment committee hold office for a term of three years. - (2) Any member of a catchment committee is eligible for reappointment to the catchment committee on the expiry of their term of appointment. - (3) A vacancy that occurs before the end of a member's term of appointment continues until the expiry of the term unless the catchment committee resolves to hold a meeting of assembled owners to fill that vacancy. - (4) If a vacancy is filled in accordance with subsection (2) the term of the person appointed is the balance of the term remaining had the person they replaced been able to complete their term. - (5) If any person is absent without good cause from three successive meetings of the catchment committee that person is deemed to have resigned.